jameswangz/github-shared-repository/README.markdown

 will be rolled up if it exceeds the value of other_options[:MAX_TRACKED_BUILDS] , if you want to keep the history longer, consider adjust this option to a larger value in the trigger script.

-# Known Issues
-Currently the trigger script hardcoded the git repository branch to 'master', it may be specified as expected.

 # Contact
 If you have any questions, please contact me at <james.wang.z81@gmail.com>.